-As addressed above, and in Attachment A, the analysis of potential effects of seismic activities on marine mammals is based on overly conservative, unrealistic, and biased modeling of "exposures."
-Aside from the flaws with this approach, there is a wealth of available information that actually informs the analysis of the reasonably foreseeable effects caused by seismic activities.
-These data are either minimized or not addressed at all in the DPEIS.
-BOEM must consider this available information to assess the biological significance of the exposure estimates.
-Without any assessment of biological significance, the exposure estimates are entirely uninformative and misleading.
+As addressed above, and in Attachment A, Chapters 6 and 7 of the Application are based on overly conservative, unrealistic, and biased modeling of "exposures."
+Aside from the legal and methodological flaws with this approach, there is a wealth of available information, including new acoustic criteria, as forth in the Guidance, that actually informs the analysis of the reasonably anticipated impacts of geophysical activities.
+This information, as addressed below, is either minimized or not addressed at all in the Application.